'One moment of aggression': Judge on act that left man brain injured

-A man who pushed a young Brit on a "dream" working holiday down a flight of stairs, causing him significant brain damage, has been sentenced to prison.
+A man who threw a young Brit on a "dream" life in New Zealand down a flight of stairs, causing him significant brain damage, has been sentenced to prison.

 Judge Kathryn Maxwell said "one moment of aggression" had affected many lives, in sentencing Nathan today in the Auckland District Court.